johnmjkim/techlauncher-water-landingpage/README.md

 (1) Benchmark datasets for different Partial Differential Equations (PDE)

-(2) methods to facilitate better preduction given the data sets from stage 1
+(2) Methods to facilitate better prediction given the data sets from stage 1

 </br>